Construction Apprenticeships

 Opportunities for adults in Construction apprenticeships are endless.
 Due to government assistance programs, there has been a recent increase in demand for Adults for apprenticeships.
 Any adult over the age of 25 or their employer can be eligible to receive government funding so that one can complete a Certificate III or IV level.

-On average, builders and construction workers make $1186 per week.
-As well, an apprenticeship in Construction could lead to a foreman position, where you could make upward of $200,000 per year ($112,197 average).
+Once qualified and upon completing a construction apprenticeship the average, builders and construction workers make $1186 per week.
+In the future, an apprenticeship in Construction could lead to a foreman position, where you could make upward of $200,000 per year ($112,197 average).

 There are many business prospects and possibilities for the future for those who have completed a construction apprenticeship, meaning that earning potential is very high.